jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 * Rewrote immutability section, starting with simpler examples and showing an example of mutable data
 * Rewrote the case statement section, starting with a simpler example
 * Demarcated all code samples in exercises as code (so they are easier to copy/paste)
+* Changed code style so it's highlighted
+* Decreased margins on pdf so code fit
+* Indent iex output lines so they're easier to read
 * Fixed many typos
 * Turned all usages of "method" to "function"
 * Made pattern matching exercises a bit more clear